SQLAlchemy 2.0 Documentation

 When using legacy mode, or when a Select

-with limit/offset is embedded in a compound statement, an emulated approach for
+is embedded in a compound statement, an emulated approach for LIMIT / OFFSET

-LIMIT / OFFSET based on window functions is used, which involves creation of a
+based on window functions is used, which involves creation of a subquery using

-SQL construction issues for complex statements.
-However, this approach is
+issues for complex statements.
+However, this approach is supported by all

 Notes on LIMIT / OFFSET emulation (when fetch() method cannot be used)¶